 If you got involved with World Environment Day or have been listening to the many voices of the environmental movement advocating for action – including inspirational young climate activist Greta Thunberg – you might be wondering what you can do to help.

 As Greta says, “no-one is too small to make a difference” and there’s a lot we can all do in our everyday lives to reduce our impact on the planet.
 As a small business owner – and your own boss – there are a few extra opportunities for you to help the environment.

 1. Go paperless

 There can be a lot of paperwork involved in running a business, especially when it comes to managing all the necessary admin.
 The good news is that there are lots of ways to cut back on paper usage today by switching to digital tools and services.
-For example, by transitioning to cloud accounting software you’ll be able to store all your financial records, run payroll and submit your tax returns digitally.
+For example, by transitioning to small business accounting software you’ll be able to store all your financial records, run payroll and submit your tax returns digitally.
 Not only will that save a lot of paper, it’ll save you a lot of time and stress as well!